 My initial design experiments involved sans-serif shapes that played with the mirror-image nature of the word “bud,” and rendered the “.com” much smaller.
 The early concepts felt modern & minimal, but also rather cold, and therefore not in sync with our target users.

 Also, given the company’s distinctive three-letter domain and the strategic importance of driving traffic there, we decided that the “.com” should be the same size as the “bud.”
 To warm things up and make the wordmark feel more welcoming, I shifted to a flowing cursive style.
 Combined with a deeply saturated orange-red color (#e43d19, a warm tone that alludes to the heart and the love we feel for our customers), this ultimately created the desired effect.

-Given that we were running a fast-paced startup, we weren't able to devote as much time to test these designs as I would have liked, but guerilla testing produced unanimously positive results, so we rolled out our new identity to the world.
+Due to the fact that we were running a fast-paced startup, it wasn’t possible to spend as much time testing these designs as I would have liked.
+However, our guerilla testing produced unanimously positive results, so our entire team felt good about rolling out our new identity to the world.

 – J. H., CTO